BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/software.md

 [C runtime startup](https://github.com/BrunoLevy/learn-fpga/blob/master/FemtoRV/FIRMWARE/CRT_BAREMETAL/crt0_spiflash.S),
 also inspired from [picorv32](https://github.com/cliffordwolf/picorv32/blob/master/picosoc/start.s), copies the initialization data from the SPI flash to the BRAM.
 The start and end address of the memory zone to be copied are exported by the linker script.
+If you want to learn more about linker scripts, see the links at the end of this page.

 SPI Flash and Function attributes
 ---------------------------------